Indonesia opposition says could challenge discrepancies in voter list

 “We will continue to demand our right, as one of the contestants in this election, that this be resolved as quickly as possible,” Hashim Djojohadikusumo, media director for the opposition campaign, told a news conference.

-If not settled, such issues could raise questions over the legitimacy of the vote, he said, citing a chaotic recent election in neighboring Thailand that provoked criticism of how authorities ran the poll and accusations of manipulated results.
+If not settled, such issues could raise questions over the legitimacy of the vote, he said, citing a chaotic recent election in neighbouring Thailand that provoked criticism of how authorities ran the poll and accusations of manipulated results.

 There was a “clear possibility” the opposition could go to the constitutional court unless it obtained satisfactory answers, he said, adding that if fraud was proven then “people power” street protests could also be a legitimate response.